filswan/fs3/README.md

 - Node Js 14.0+.
 - Postgresql 10.19+

-__Note__: A Lotus full node is not a must for FS3, but a lite node is required to connect to Lotus.
-More infomation of how to config a lite node can be found in [Lotus Lite node](https://lotus.filecoin.io/docs/set-up/lotus-lite/).
+__Note__: A Lotus full node is not a must for FS3, but a lite node is required to connect to Lotus should full node is absent.
+More infomation on how to config a lite node can be found at [Lotus Lite node](https://lotus.filecoin.io/docs/set-up/lotus-lite/).

 ## Functions
 * Upload files to FS3 as a local container for storage service.
-* Backup single file or one bucket as a whole to FIL using online deals.
+* Backup a single file or an entire bucket to FIL by using online deals service.
 * Backup the whole volume with customized schedulers(daily/weekly) using offline deals.
-* Send volume backup task to assigned storage provider automatically using Autobid module.
+* Send volume backup task to the assigned storage provider automatically using Autobid module.
 * Rebuild the volume content from retrieved previous backup volume content specified by users.
 * Save all the deal information into PostgreSQL database.
 * List all the deals history and status.